-(Pssst!
+Pssst!
 Nesha here.
 I have a free course that will help you set up and learn how to use Asana with your clients.
-Sign up here!)
+Sign up by entering your info below!)

 Many people use project management tools just for personal projects but why not use it for your entire business?
 These systems were created for the work you do in your business and It will help you keep everything organized into one place.